 The importance of oral health during orthodontic treatment

-We can’t stress enough the importance of oral health during orthodontic treatment.
+I can’t stress enough the importance of oral health during orthodontic treatment.
 Oral health is crucial in determining the orthodontic result you achieve with your treatment.

 Did you know, healthy gums and clean teeth will promote tooth movement for a better and healthier result?
 Conversely, poor oral hygiene can lead to gingivitis and gum infection which can slow down the movement of teeth.

-As we head into Dental Health Week (3 – 9 August 2020), we’ve put together helpful information for those in treatment because, looking after your braces and clear aligners as well as your teeth and gums, is really important if you want to achieve the best results.
+As we head into Dental Health Week (3 – 9 August 2020), I’ve put together helpful information for those in treatment because, looking after your braces and clear aligners as well as your teeth and gums, is really important if you want to achieve the best results.

 Why is oral health so important during orthodontic treatment?

 The National Oral Health Plan prepared by the National Advisory Committee on Oral Health (The Department of Health) highlights;

 “Oral health is fundamental to overall health, well-being and quality of life”

 Poor oral health is directly associated with major chronic diseases including diabetes and cardiovascular disease.
 But what about our teeth health and why is this important during orthodontic treatment?

 During orthodontic treatment you may have brackets or other attachments placed on your teeth.
 Food can easily be trapped in and around these attachments and permanent damage to tooth enamel can occur if the teeth and brackets are not kept clean.
 This means your risk of tooth decay and gum disease may be higher during treatment.